MTV Brasil: History

 The last TV show aired was O Último Programa do Mundo ("The Last Program in the World").
 Cuca Lazarotto, who introduced the first music video aired on MTV Brasil, also introduced the last music video, "Maracatu Atômico" by Chico Science & Nação Zumbi.
 Astrid Fontenelle appeared to give the last message aired by MTV Brasil (which was recorded in the third week of September) and close MTV Brasil's broadcasting.
 Fontenelle was known for being the first VJ of MTV Brasil's most famous TV show, Disk MTV.
-After that, the channel was replaced by Grupo Abril's Ideal TV and MTV Brasil relaunched on pay TV as only "MTV" on the following day.
+As of October, the channel abandoned the name "Brasil", becoming simply MTV.